jamesspencer/streams/README.md

-# Reactive fun with streams/observables in Javascript.
+# Reactive fun with streams/observables in JavaScript

 Uses such libraries as [xstream](https://github.com/staltz/xstream) and [RxJS](https://github.com/Reactive-Extensions/RxJS/).